go101/go101/pages/generics/555-type-constraints-and-parameters.md

 ```

 Currently (Go 1.18), the `comparable` interface is treated as a non-basic interface type.
-So, now, it may only be used as type parameter constraints, not as the type of values.
+So, now, it may only be used as type parameter constraints, not as value types.
 The following code is illegal:

 ```Go